 A copper electrode sheet will be continuously pulled by a conveyor belt.
 The prototype being created to coat a copper electrode sheet consists of three major parts.
 The first major part is a funnel dropping the SLMP onto the copper electrode sheet.
 The SLMP is dropped by shaking the funnel with an actuator.
 The funnel's nozzle is a controlled cross-section in order to evenly coat the electrode sheet, as seen in figure 7.
 This funnel uses a series of meshes inside the funnel to help resist the flow rate of the SLMP through the coating process.
-The next step in the coating process, following the sieving of the SLMP through the meshes and drop downward, is a roller that will lightly press the SLMP onto the electrode sheet to better bond it to the electrode surface.
+After the SLMP is sieved through the meshes and the particles dropping downward onto the anode, there is a roller that will lightly press the SLMP onto the electrode sheet to better bond it to the electrode surface.
 The roller design, found in figure 7, was chosen because it is typically utilized for the fast and constant pressing of sheets.
 Speed is the primary attribute of the roller.
-With the use of bearings the roller can cover a large amount of area in a given time.
-The roller will start with a minimum load and if need be will be loaded until the precise loading pressure is determined to ensure the SLMP sticks to the anode rather than the roller.
-Lastly there will be a punch, as depicted in figure_3 to cut out the desired shape out of the electrode sheet.
-The punch's head will be interchangeable to vary in length and width depending on what size of anode is being coated.
-Excess copper and lithium powder will be collected by the base, which acts both as a container and a support for the whole mechanical system.
-This base is flat with a couple added features to smooth out the coating process.
-The most noticeable feature being the holes on the side of the plate.
-These holes will allow for excess
+The use of bearings will ensure that the roller can cover a

+Figure 5.
+CAD drawing of the design proposed for the funnel.